 manual overhead and risk of employee queries.

 Furthermore, it adds essential flexibility in a fast changing retail environment.
-While growing numbers of retailers are looking to empower managers to take
+Growing numbers of retailers are looking to empower

 require more hand holding than others; while many companies may prefer to retain central control over other non-head office based locations, such as distribution.
 The ability